 The arts offer unique ways of knowing, bringing you face to face with yourself and with what lies beyond you.
 Four-credit arts courses involve experiencing and exploring the arts; 1-credit and 2-credit arts courses involve you directly and creatively in the experience of an art form.

-The general education arts requirement has two required components:
+The arts in the general education program has two required components:

 - Fine Arts I courses focus on the nature, importance and history of the arts.
 One 4-credit FA1 course fulfills this component.